 If there’s one small mercy here, it’s that The Batman was sensible enough to not draft the Penguin again.
 Instead, this episode features Gearhead, who’s probably the most obscure baddie this show ever adapted from the comics.
 I mean, Spellbinder got to be in Batman Beyond, Cluemaster got to father Tumblr’s favorite Batgirl, and even Ragdoll got some quality time with James “I did stuff besides Cry for Justice, honest!”
 Robinson.
 There’s exactly one writer who cares about poor ol’ Gearsy: his creator.

-From there, the guy basically turns into an evil Ed Elric, using a variety of super-advanced cyborg limbs to get revenge on Batman (who was too busy dodging Finch’s bullets to pull him out of the water, the scoundrel).
-Like most of Dixon’s villains, he’s got roughly zero redeeming traits, but with the shit he’s gone through, it’s kinda hard to hate him for it.
+From there, the guy basically turns into an evil Ed Elric, using a variety of super-advanced cyborg limbs to get revenge on Batman (who was too busy saving the kid to worry about the ‘napper).
+Like most of Dixon’s villains, he’s got roughly zero redeeming traits, but with the sheer amount of shit he’s gone through, it’s kinda hard to hate him for it.

-And you know, I was all set to rant about how he deserved a better animated debut than an episode devoted to fellating Batman’s car.
-But then I went and read his second appearance in the comics, which was, in fact, devoted to fellating Batman’s car.
+And you know, I was all set to rant about how he deserved better than a debut ep obsessed with fellating Batman’s car.
+Then I went back to the comics, and very quickly found him headlining a story obsessed with just that.

 Well-played, Mr. Yost.
 Not that it can save the rest of this episode.

 Lest you still think there’s any hope, we begin with a continuity nod to “Q&A”.
 Yes, the first character we see and hear is none other than Cluemaster’s first victim Ross and oh dear God did I actually spend time looking that up?